jrie/kisslib/README.md

 Using the "kisslib" binary version:

-* The main menu "Options" is not not accessible - at the moment
 * The open icon "document-open" is not present in Ubuntu and is instead as icon rendered as a non checkable checkbox which can be double clicked to open an ebook, this on purpose
 * found another issue? (please report it or email me)